Brainnos/Javascript-Jquery/README.md

 # Javascript-Jquery
-A repository regrouping little exercise in JS and Jquery
+A repository regrouping little exercises in JS and Jquery